MrAnalyticals/OfficeScripts/SpellingGame/ReadMe.md

 **Practise your spelling with this Excel Office Scripts game.**
-It uses the fetch function to retrieve a definition for each word which serves as a hint guessing the word.
+It uses the fetch function to retrieve a definition for each word, from a REST API endpoint, api.dictionaryapi.dev, which serves as a hint to guess the word.
 Each word has one or more asterisks replacing characters.

 **YouTube video:**

-**Office Script .tx file:**
+**Office Script .ts file:**

 **Office Script .osts file:**